HolgerPeters/blog/pytest.rst

    pip install pytest-xdist
    py.test -n 4 # for 4 cores

-Most books on testing emphasize how important it is to have unittests run fast.
+Most recommendations and guides on testing emphasize how important it is to have unittests run fast.
 With pytest-xdist we have a simple way to cut runtimes significantly.

 pytest-cov
 ----------